-Harper Batts is a partner in the Intellectual Property Practice Group and Office Managing Partner of the firm's Silicon Valley office.
+Harper Batts is a partner in the Intellectual Property Practice Group located in the firm's Silicon Valley office.
 He is also the leader of Sheppard Mullin’s Post Grant Proceedings (PTAB) Group.

 Areas of Practice